 arsum: Custom AI Workflows When Platforms Hit Their Limit

 Most businesses start with Zapier.
 Many graduate to Make or n8n.
-A smaller group eventually builds something custom – usually after losing 3–6 months to platform workarounds.
+A smaller group eventually builds something custom after platform workarounds start consuming more time than the automation saves.

 arsum builds custom AI workflow systems for operations teams, agencies, and software companies that have outgrown off-the-shelf automation.
 If your workflow involves proprietary data, complex logic, or integration across more systems than any platform handles cleanly, a custom build is usually faster long-term than forcing a platform to do something it wasn’t designed for.